textpattern/textpattern.github.io/tags/thumbnail.md

 : **Default:** unset.

 `id="integer"`
 : Specifies the `id` assigned at upload of the image to display.
-Can be found on the Textpattern [Images administration panel](https://docs.textpattern.io/administration/images-panel).
+Can be found on the Textpattern [Images panel](https://docs.textpattern.io/administration/images-panel).
 If both `name` and `id` are specified, `name` is used while `id` is ignored.
 If neither is specified, the tag must be used within an [images](images) tag or form.

 `link="boolean"` <span class="footnote warning">v4.0.6+</span>
 : If set, the thumbnail will be rendered as a (non-Javascript) URL link to the full-size image.